keylime/keylime/README.md

 Keylime feature requests are tracked as enhancements in the [enhancements repository](https://github.com/keylime/enhancements)

-The enhancement process has been in implemented to provide a way to review and assess the impact(s) of significant changes to Keylime.
+The enhancement process has been implemented to provide a way to review and assess the impact(s) of significant changes to Keylime.

 ## Report a Security Vulnerability